JeffersonLab/clas12-qadb/README.md

     version; repeat the same procedure for
     `bin/printGoldenFiles.sh > text/listOfGoldFiles.txt`
   * update customized QA criteria sets, such as `OkForAsymmetry`
+  * add any new dataset to the CI tests: `.github/workflows/ci.yml`
   * use `git status` and `git diff` to review changes, then add and commit to git, and push to the remote branch